 - At Greenvale School, the main RSE content is delivered as part of a wider topic to provide a context for learning.
-Many aspects of RSE are taught throughout the year, whilst some specific age-related aspects are delivered at a pre-planned point during the year in order that parents are informed and can be involved in supporting their child - RSE is normally delivered by class teachers in mixed gender groups other than when it is deemed more appropriate for topics to be covered in single gender groups - Staff receive regular training on how to deliver RSE sensitively and matched to student age and SEND - Additional keeping safe workshops are also delivered to Woodland Pathway students by their Key Stage Co-ordinator - PSHE Ground Rules are used in all RSE lessons - Students are able to ask anonymous questions by writing a note for the class worry box or 1:1.
-Pupil questions can also be asked via the learning mentors help box found outside the main office. - Resources used are differentiated and sensitive in order to meet the needs of the students and curriculum - Correct medical vocabulary and terminology will be used throughout the RSE and PSHE curriculum - RSE is delivered through a varied range of activities, which promote dialogue and understanding.
+Many aspects of RSE are taught throughout the year, whilst some specific age-related aspects are delivered at a pre-planned point during the year in order that parents are informed and can be involved in supporting their young person - RSE is typically delivered by class teachers in mixed gender groups other than on very rare occasions when it is deemed more appropriate for a topic or concept to be covered in a single gender session, perhaps very particular to a small group of individual in response to arising needs - Staff receive regular training on how to deliver RSE sensitively and matched to student age and SEND - Additional advanced PSHE groups are offered annually to students on the Woodland and where deemed appropriate, Forest Pathways - PSHE ground rules are used in all RSE lessons - Students are able to ask anonymous questions by writing a note for the class worry box or 1:1.
+Pupil questions can also be asked via the learning mentors help box - Resources used are differentiated and sensitive in order to meet the needs of the students and curriculum - Correct medical vocabulary and terminology will be used throughout the RSE and PSHE curriculum - RSE is delivered through a varied range of activities, which promote dialogue and understanding.
 These include: tutor time, active teaching and learning, role play/scenarios, and discussions - External agencies can be invited to support the delivery of RSE.
-These include: the school nurse and the police - External agencies and visitors are familiar with and understand the school's RSE policy and safeguarding policy and work within these documents - All input to RSE lessons is part of a planned programme and negotiated and agreed with staff as an integral part of curriculum development - All visitors are supervised/supported by a member of staff at all times - The input of visitors is monitored and evaluated by staff.
+These may include: school nursing, police, Brooke Advisory etc. - External agencies and visitors are familiar with and understand the school's RSE policy and safeguarding policy and work within these documents - All input to RSE lessons is part of a planned programme and negotiated and agreed with staff as an integral part of curriculum development - All visitors are supervised/supported by a member of staff at all times - The input of visitors is monitored and evaluated by staff.
 This evaluation informs future planning - Parents/Carers are regularly informed about RSE curriculum content and delivery